coot/ghc-tags-plugin/README.md

 ## ● Stack

-This is alternative method, which also could be modified for `cabal` (and is not as nice as the method for cabal where you don't need to modify any files checked in vcs).
+This is alternative method, which also could be modified for `cabal` (but it is not as nice as the previous method where you don't need to modify any files checked in vcs).

 Add `ghc-tags-plugin` to  `build-depends` in your `*.cabal` files.
 (You should